 5. Stay Up to Date

 Many equipment lease portfolios have a large amount of ongoing activity to be recorded, and it is usually recorded after the event has occurred.
 The number of lease vs. buy analyses, asset inventory changes, new leases, expiring leases, lease accounting calculations and more can be overwhelming when looked at on a periodic basis.
 If not maintained on an ongoing basis, the data can become unreliable.
 This can lead to missed lease dates and require clean-up projects, which can be expensive to undertake.
 If you have reporting deadlines or audit requirements, these can also be affected if the database is not kept current.

 These are only a few ideas on how to effectively manage your non-real estate lease portfolio.
 While it is true that all leases have some shared characteristics, understanding and managing equipment specific rights and obligations supports accurate payments and lease accounting calculations.
 Refining leasing processes reduces internal control risk while increasing the understanding of what is leased and where.
 And finally, accurate lease data allows organizations to report, analyze, and make strategic decisions at a macro level.
 Managing all leasing activity is a best practice to monitor obligations and protect financial performance.

 What is your organization doing to manage your non-real estate leases?
 Have you considered technology to support your efforts, from sourcing to lease administration to lease accounting activities?
 If you are looking for professional support that strengthens your team, no matter where you are at on your lease administration journey, Scribcor can help.
 Our team works with leases of all types, and we understand that equipment portfolios have different needs than their real estate counterparts.
 We would love to work with you.
-Contact me today to learn more.
+Contact us today to learn more.